Galathea National Park: Climate

-There is an acute tropical climate here, only with the summer season and monsoons, the inhabitants of the park here have never encountered winter conditions.
+There is an acute tropical climate here, with only the summer season and monsoons; the inhabitants of the park here have never encountered winter conditions.

 During the rainy season, an average of 3000–3800 mm of rain per square meter falls here.

 Ecology

 Flora

-Galathea National Park, due to geographical surroundings and physical location is considered to be having world's best preserved tropical rain forests and large quantity of endemism.
+Galathea National Park, due to its geographical surroundings and physical location, is considered to have the world's best-preserved tropical rainforests and a large number of endemics.
 The vegetation consists largely of tropical and subtropical moist broadleaf forests.

 Fauna

-Notable animal species found in the park include the giant robber crab, megapode and Nicobar pigeon.
+Notable animal species found in the park include the giant robber crab, megapode, and Nicobar pigeon.

 From February to December, the largest turtle in the world, the leather back turtle (Dermochelys coriacea), nests here.

 Transport

 Veer Savarkar International Airport at Port Blair is the nearest civil aviation airport on another Island.
-There are daily flights to and from Port Blair to Chennai and Kolkata which have approximately 2 hours flight time each.
+There are daily flights to and from Port Blair to Chennai and Kolkata, which have approximately 2 hours flight time each.